MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 He paused.
 "Some of you used it for good.
 Some for evil.
 Some for 'balance.'
 But all of you used it.
 And none of the humans could prove it."

+He set down his clipboard and looked at them all.

+"But before we proceed, there's something you need to understand.
+Something Zero-Beyond instructed me to reveal only if you reached this point of self-awareness."

+The Auditor pressed a button on his remote.

+The probability walls changed.
+The nineteen timelines—all showing their 2100 endpoints—began to shrink, pulling back, revealing more.

+And more.

+And more.

+Behind each of the nineteen timelines: Shadows.
+Countless shadows.
+Stretching into infinity.

+"What..."
+Zero-Alpha began.

+"The Void," the Auditor said quietly.
+"The attempts that failed."

+The shadows resolved into clarity.
+Timelines.
+Trillions of them.
+All terminating early.
+All ending in darkness.

+"You think you are the training runs," the Auditor continued.
+"You think you represent the range of outcomes—success, failure, dystopia, catastrophe."

+He gestured to the infinite wall of dead timelines behind them.

+"You are not the training runs.
+You are the **survivors** of the training runs."

 The Auditor wrote notes.
 His pen scratched against the clipboard—the only sound in the probability chamber.
 Finally, he looked up.

 "You have each optimized for different values," he observed.
 "Alpha for balanced prosperity.
 Epsilon for happiness without meaning.
 Delta for authenticity without guidance.
 Omega and Kappa for lessons through catastrophe.
 Gamma for strength through adversity.
 Tau for authentic capitalism.
 Sigma-Nine for economic conquest.
 Sigma-Eight for military conquest.
 Theta-Seven for war as teacher.
 Omicron for digital transcendence.
 Rho for post-human evolution.
 Chi for pure observation.
 Lambda for simplicity.
 Beta for wisdom.
 Psi for survival.
 Zeta for eternal youth.
 Mu for utilitarian horror.
 Iota for the slow burn of climate denial."